wp-plugins/quiz-master-next/readme.txt

 * Can email user after taking the quiz
 * Can email an admin after a user takes the quiz
 * Can score the quiz using an incorrect/correct system, a points based system, or a not-graded system
+* Can set amount of tries a user has to take the quiz
 * Can enable comment boxes for each question and/or comment section at the end of the quiz
 * Can enable hints for questions
 * Can show user why the answer is the correct answer